 Update: In the initial version of this post, I suggested giving TXA, based on the evidence that was available at the time.
 However, the HALT-IT trial has since been published, and it is pretty clear that we shouldn’t be using TXA in these patients.

 Control the airway.
 The classic approach to controlling the airway in critically ill patients has been immediate rapid sequence intubation.
 However, not taking the time to address hypotension, possible acidosis, and inadequate oxygenation prior to intubation puts the patient at higher risk of peri-intubation complications, including cardiac arrest.
 (Mosier 2015, Perbet 2015) Therefore, I am a huge fan of the concept of “resuscitation sequenced intubation” that I believe was coined by Dr. Richard Levitan.
 Resuscitate before you intubate.
 That is why, contrary to the classic ABCs, massive transfusion is started before airway control.

 - You were supposed to put on PPE at the very beginning of this resuscitation.
 Why don’t you have it on?
 Cover up now!

 - The goal should be perfect preoxygenation and apneic oxygenation.
 We know this airway is going to be a challenge, with blood potentially impairing our view and classic backups like video laryngoscopy being less helpful, so it is important to have as much oxygen on board as possible to give us time.
-Practically, this means putting nasal prongs on under a non-rebreather, both set at 15L/min.
+Practically, this means putting nasal prongs on under a non-rebreather set at flush rate.
 Try to avoid positive pressure ventilation or bag valve mask use prior to intubation, as you don’t want to distend the stomach.